swkkd/gowebapi/README.md

 To compile Go programs you will need the [Go installation kit](https://golang.org/dl/).

 Issue the following command to install this package:

-THIS IS A COPY OF
-github.com/christoofar/gowebapi
-ORIGINAL LIBRARY

 ## Getting Started